eniewold/chatkit-wrapper-vue/README.md

 The wrapper wires the `openai-chatkit` element events into Vue-friendly callbacks:

 - `chatkit.error` → `onError` — Raised when the component encounters an error; payload includes an `Error` instance.
+- `chatkit.ready` → `onReady` — Fired when the component reaches a ready state.
 - `chatkit.response.start` → `onResponseStart` — Fired when ChatKit begins streaming a response.
 - `chatkit.response.end` → `onResponseEnd` — Fired after the streamed response completes.
 - `chatkit.thread.change` → `onThreadChange` — Fired when the active thread changes; includes the new `threadId` (or `null`).